 The fall season is the best time for baking.
 And it's Pumpkin's time to shine.
 Pumpkin puree is part of many seasonal treats.
-Aside from the obvious use in pumpkin pie, it's an essential part of pumpkin bread, pumpkin muffins, and pumpkin cookies—not to mention pumpkin lattes.
+Aside from the obvious use in making pumpkin pies, it's an essential part of pumpkin bread, pumpkin muffins, and pumpkin cookies—not to mention pumpkin lattes.

 While buying canned pumpkin puree sounds convenient, making one at home is a lot easier (and cheaper) than you may think.
 Plus, homemade pumpkin puree tastes ten times better than any store-bought stuff.
 It's sweet, thick with a delicate flavor.
 So fresh and delicious.